 Instructions

-• Preheat your waffle iron.
+• Preheat your waffle iron for this stuffing waffles recipe.
 Mine is non-stick so I do NOT spray it with cooking spray.
+Remove leftover stuffing or cornbread pudding from the refrigerator.
+Spoon about ½ cup of stuffing or cornbread pudding on to the waffle iron.

-• Top with a fried egg, cranberry sauce, gravy, or anything you desire.
+Top stuffing waffles with warmed turkey, fried eggs, cranberry sauce, gravy, or anything you desire.
+Top cornbread pudding waffles with butter and maple syrup.

 Nutrition